Why choose the State Fairgrounds?

 family reunions, civic groups and youth activities.
 The

-has heated/air conditioned dining hall and dorm rooms.
+has a heated/air conditioned dining hall with kitchen facilities.
 The

 maximum capacity in the dining hall is 225 persons, but outdoor